William Drummond, 4th Viscount Strathallan: Career

-Strathallan was part of a Perthshire cell of Stuart loyalists centred on the Drummond and Murray families, many of whom were also linked by marriage.
+Lord Strathallan was part of a Perthshire cell of Stuart loyalists centred on the Drummond and Murray families, many of whom were also linked by marriage.
 Strathallan, his brother Thomas, Lord Nairne, Tullibardine, Lord Charles and Lord George Murray were among the first to join the 1715 Rising, although the Duke of Atholl avoided taking sides.
 Strathallan was present at the indecisive Battle of Sheriffmuir but escaped capture or prosecution before the 1717 Indemnity Act awarded all participants a general pardon.

 The 1719 revolt collapsed before it reached Perthshire.
 Over the next few years many exiles, including Lord George Murray, accepted pardons and returned home, while the construction of military roads gave the government greater control over the Highlands.
 It has been argued Jacobitism survived only because of the close social bonds between a small number of families like the Drummonds.

 Charles landed on Eriskay in July 1745 and launched the Rising in August; using the new roads, the Jacobites marched on Edinburgh, reaching Perth on 3 September.
 Here they were joined by Strathallan, Lord George Murray and several members of his extended family.
 He also brought 36 troopers and their servants, titled the Perthshire or Strathallan's Horse; the only Jacobite cavalry unit present at Prestonpans in September, it did not take part in the battle which lasted less than 20 minutes.

 Commanded by Lord Kilmarnock, the Perthshire Horse accompanied the invasion of England, while Strathallan remained in Perth to raise additional troops.
 On 21 November, Colonel Lachlan Maclachlan, killed at Culloden, was sent back to Scotland with instructions to gather these recruits and bring them into England.
 By the time he arrived, Strathallan had been replaced by his cousin Lord John Drummond, who countermanded these orders.
 As a serving officer in the French army, he had instructions not to enter England until all fortresses held by British government troops in Scotland had been taken.